portals-project/portals/scripts/deployment/README.md

 `kubectl get pods`

+Known Issues :
-If the status is `ImagePullBackOff` and you are using minikube, make sure that minikube can actually use it.
-Some minikube installations require you to push the build docker image to minikube with the following command:
+- If the status is `ImagePullBackOff` and you are using minikube, make sure that minikube can actually use the build container.
+Some minikube setups require you to push the build docker image to minikube with the following command:
 `minikube image load <image name>`

-Known Issues :
-For WSL Users the connection to the pod can be a little wonky.
+- For WSL/minikube Users the connection to the pod can be a little tricky, the easiest workaround is using something like:
-A work around for this is using
-`kubectl port-forward <pod-name> 8080:8080` To force k8s to forward the port from the pod to the localhost
+`kubectl port-forward <pod-name> 8080:8080` To force k8s to forward the port from the pod to  localhost